 Robert Balentine is Chairman of Balentine.
-He brings more than 35 years of experience advising clients and families on matters relating to their wealth and legacy.
+He brings 40 years of experience advising clients and families on matters relating to their wealth and legacy.
 A seasoned entrepreneur, Robert has experience building, buying, and selling businesses, and has counseled many of our entrepreneurial clients on matters relating to managing their businesses, as well as managing their wealth.
 He was the inaugural recipient of the Metro Atlanta Chamber’s 2013 Business Person of the Year “Lifetime Achievement Award.”
-Barron’s and Forbes have each named Robert one of the country’s top wealth advisors, and the Atlanta Business Chronicle named Robert to its 2018 list of “Most Admired CEOs.”
+Barron’s and Forbes have each named Robert one of the country’s top wealth management advisors, and Atlanta Business Chronicle named Robert to its 2018 list of “Most Admired CEOs.”
 He is a frequent contributor to the media and addresses audiences across the country on topics related to investing and entrepreneurship.

 BA, Washington and Lee University

 - Atlanta Business Chronicle, “2018 Most Admired CEOs”